tweag/nickel/doc/manual/tuto.md

 In this extra step, we will make a mistake on purpose in the file `users.ncl` and try to export the data as YAML.
-We will see what happens when Nickel detects that a contract use is incorrect.
+We will see what happens when Nickel detects that a value doesn't satisfy a contract.

-Edit the file `users.ncl` and delete the line `name = "Alice",`, now export the file again using `nickel -f users.ncl export --export yaml`, you should have the following error:
+Edit the file `users.ncl` and delete the line `name = "Alice",`.
+Now export the file again using `nickel -f users.ncl export --export yaml`.
+You should see the following error:

 ```shell
 error: missing definition for `name`